 15. Eat authentic Dal, Bhat, momos and more

 According to the United Nation’s estimate, currently (2019), Nepal has 29.3 population.
 Under that Nepal has 126 castes and ethnic groups speaking over 120 languages.
-And what’s more, fascinating is all those ethnic groups have their own distinct cuisines, cultures, languages and beliefs.
+And what’s more, fascinating is all those ethnic groups have their own distinct cuisines, cultures, languages, and beliefs.
 It would be hard to try and find all those cuisines but you can easily find the national dish.
-It is called Dal, Bhat which is rice, lentils and it comes with loads of different side dishes including meat, vegetables and pickles.
+It is called Dal, Bhat which is rice, lentils and it comes with loads of different side dishes including meat, vegetables, and pickles.
 It is a must when you are in Nepal.
-Another dish to put on your list is Momos which is dumplings and what makes it different than Chinese dumplings is the special sauce that comes with it.
-You Nepal travel won’t be complete without trying these two dishes.
+Another dish to put on your list is Momos which is dumplings and what makes it different from Chinese dumplings is the special sauce that comes with it.
+Your Nepal travel won’t be complete without trying these two dishes.
 And I hope you get to try special ethnic food also.

 Visit Nepal year 2020 is the official campaign Nepal Nepal government is running to promote safe travels and tourism in the nation.
 I tried to answer why to visit Nepal in this article and hope you are convinced to book your flight to Nepal now.
 Once you visit though, I won’t be surprised if you want to go back again.
 Afterall as the saying goes Nepal, Once is never enough!

 When is the best time to visit Nepal 2020